wadmp/wadmp.github.io/src/gen3/tutorials/create-users/README.md

 # Create More Users

 Creating them yourself is the only way to add users to your companies.
-When a user signs up, he will also be able create a company, one with no relation to yours.
+When a user signs up, he can also make a company with no relation to yours.

 As with companies, remember that the creation of a user depends on two conditions:
-- That you can log in to the platform and
+- You can log in to the platform and
 - That you have permission to create companies

 You can check your permissions if you edit your user.
 Your assigned permissions are shown as check marks.